 It’s is an impressive 150-foot waterfall with multiple vantage points along the trail.
 A 3.5-mile out-and-back hike will take you past Hidden Falls, Rainbow Falls, and finally, Turtleback Falls.

-Additional waterfalls in Gorges State Park include Bearwallow Falls, reachable via a 0.4 mile strenuous hike.
+Additional waterfalls in our westernmost state park include Bearwallow Falls, reachable via a 0.4-mile strenuous hike.

 Trail Length: Roadside